j-owski/STM32_MeshNetwork/README.md

 If another PC connects to the network the terminal will notify you about that.

 You can send messages with the command: `XX: your message` where as `XX` stands for the ID of the receiver ID.
-This project is only a proof of concept and the program will sadly only allow the text to be 40 characters long.

 ![](Doc/example.png)